Pinoccio/hardware-backpack-template/documentation/Backpackbus Protocol.rst

 When the master sends a regular address byte (< 128), the addressed slave will read another byte from the bus to find out what it is supposed to do.

+If the addressed slave reads a command that it does not understand, it will send a nack and the "Unknown command" address byte.

 Initially, only two commands are defined:

 ====   =======